11: You Viper-bitten double-crossing weasel!

 “You Viper-bitten double-crossing weasel!”

 Anahuark leapt at Karolyse, who ducked but didn’t succeed in stopping Anahuark from driving a knee into the face.
 Karolyse flew backwards and slammed into the groundkeeper’s stone veranda.
 Karsgaard Neuvil’s old footy reflexes kicked-in and he pounced onto Anahuark, grabbing her in a bear hug.
 Unfortunately this had the unintended consequence of immobilizing the woman so that Cuxi-Mikay could lay into her.
-Cux got three or four good punches into Anahuark’s gut before Ocllo could restrain her.
+Cux got three or four good punches into Anahuark’s gut before Occlo could restrain her.

 Neuvil hollered, “Stop this now!”